Modelling the propagation of very-high-energy gamma rays with the CRbeam code: Comparison with CRPropa and ELMAG codes: Propagation of electrons and positrons

 This difference becomes most pronounced when the electron travels over cosmological distances.
-Right panel of Fig.\ref{fig:propag_constB} shows the deflection of electron starting at redshift z (x-axis of the panel) and caught at $z=0$.
-One can see that the deflection angles in CRPropa are proportional to the comoving distances and in CRbeam to the light travel distances.
-The simplest way to get the correct deflection angles in CRPropa is to set the evolution of the magnetic field with redshift, namely $B(z)=B_0/(1+z)$, what can be done using the built-in methods of CRPropa.
+The right panel of Fig.~\ref{fig:propag_constB} shows the deflection of electron starting at redshift z (x-axis of the panel) and caught at $z=0$.
+We can see that the deflection angles in CRPropa are proportional to the comoving distances and in CRbeam to the light travel distances.
+The simplest way to get the correct deflection angles in CRPropa is to set the evolution of the magnetic field with redshift, namely, $B(z)=B_0/(1+z)$, what can be done using the built-in methods of CRPropa.

-The field re-scaling trick can also be used when an electron propagates in a realistic turbulent magnetic field if the correlation length of this field is greater than the electron propagation length.
-Nevertheless, it is not clear how to construct the correct trajectories when the correlation length of the magnetic field is comparable to or less than the propagation length of an electron.
-We have compared the results on electron deflection also for this case.
+The field rescaling trick should also be used when an electron propagates in a realistic turbulent magnetic field with the strength $B_0$ and correlation length $\lambda_\mathrm{B0}$.
+The physical evolution with redshift of this field is given by the simple relations: ${B(z)=(1+z)^2\,B_0}$, ${\lambda_\mathrm{B} (z)=\lambda_\mathrm{B0}/(1+z)}$.
+However, because of the use of comoving coordinates in CRPropa, it is necessary to set ${B(z)=B_0\,(1+z)}$ to get correct deflection angles.
+This modified evolution should be used both when the correlation length of the field is greater than the propagation distance and when it is smaller.

+We have compared the results on electron deflection in turbulent magnetic field at $z=0$.
 For the magnetic field we used Kolmogorov spectrum with the maximum scale $L_B$ and minimum scale equal to $L_B/100$.
-Fig. \ref{fig:propag_turbB} shows the dependence of deflection angle on propagation distance for electrons moving in turbulent magnetic fields.
-The codes are in good agreement with each other and reproduce analytical formula of \citep{neronov09} in case of small correlation length
+To ensure sufficient accuracy we limit maximum step size of the electron to $L_B/50$.
+Figure~\ref{fig:propag_turbB} shows the dependence of deflection angle on propagation distance for electrons moving in turbulent magnetic fields.
+The codes are in good agreement with each other and reproduce analytical formula of \citep{neronov09} in the case of a small correlation length:

 where $\lambda_B$ is the magnetic field correlation length.
-For the Kolmogorov spectrum $\lambda_B \approx L_B/5$.
+For the Kolmogorov spectrum, $\lambda_B \approx L_B/5$.

 We also tested the turbulent magnetic field generator in ELMAG.
 Using the built-in \texttt{test\_turbB} function, we separately calculated the average value of each component of the magnetic field.
 Assuming that the field of the strength $B$ is uniform and isotropic, it was expected that